It’s that time of the year when we start thinking about getting the sprinkler lines blown out and turning off the outside taps before the frost hits.

 - if you’re using the Mineraluxe water care program, you’ll need 2 cubes for a fresh fill.

-- if you’re using the Beachcomber water care program you’ll need to have a full bottle of Eliminate on hand to add to your fresh water.
+- if you’re using the Dazzle water care program you’ll need to have a full bottle of Stain & Scale 1 on hand to add to your fresh water.

 - consider starting your fresh fill with a new filter.